What to do when your toddler keeps getting out of bed

 4. Try doing a ‘talk-through’

-So, why not talk to your child about her bedtime routine at another time of day.
-Pick a moment when she is calm and not distracted.
+Talk to your child about their bedtime routine at another time of day.
+Pick a moment when they are calm and not distracted.
 With an older toddler, you can try the ‘talk-through’ technique as detailed by Noël Janis-Norton in her book Calmer, Easier, Happier Parenting.
-This involves preparing for bedtime success by asking your toddler to tell you, in as much detail as she can, what good behaviour at bedtime looks like.
-As she tells you about it, she will run through her bedtime routine in her mind, creating a little mental picture which she can follow when it is actually time for bed.
-You may even want to encourage her to draw the routine and put it by her bed.
-She could win a reward sticker every time she follows her picture.
+This involves preparing for bedtime success by asking your toddler to tell you, in as much detail as they can, what good behaviour at bedtime looks like.

 5. Create ‘sleep rules’

 Taking this a little further, paediatrician Dr Marc Weissbluth suggests in his book Healthy Sleep Habits, Happy Child that you make a poster of simple 'sleep rules' with your toddler.
-This can help your child feel she has her own rules, but they're also part of the family rules.
-Again, you can use sticker rewards to congratulate her each time she does well.
+This can help your child feel like they have their own rules, but they're also part of the family rules.
+Again, you can use sticker rewards to congratulate them each time they do well.

 6. Use a treat rewards system